 Materialien / Materials Ghana: (http://www.kroeger1937.homepage.t-online.de/Materialien) Website under construction.
-In its present state it contains, for example, a list of towns and villages of Northern and Southern Ghana; early literature of the Gold Coast /Ghana; historical chronology of the Bulsa; individual Bulsa names, Bulsa material in archives, sacrifice to a Bulsa Earth Shrine (procedure); divination; burials and funderals, Sections of the Bulsa District, Elections in the Bulsa District (1997-2008); Buli language guide
+In its present state it contains, for example, a list of towns and villages of Northern and Southern Ghana; early literature of the Gold Coast /Ghana; the historical chronology of the Bulsa; individual Bulsa names; Bulsa material in archives; sacrifice to a Bulsa Earth Shrine (procedure); divination; burials and funerals, Sections of the Bulsa District; Elections in the Bulsa District (1997-2008); Buli language guide.

 Ghana Homepage: (Ghanaweb) This site provides you with much information on Ghana (country, tourism, politics, ethnic groups, latest news etc.).
-In the latest news you can occasionally find information on events of the Bulsa District or of Bulsa people.
+In the latest news you can occasionally find information on events inthe Bulsa District or of Bulsa people.

 Ghana Districts: Bulsa District: Go to Upper East > Builsa District

 Ein Ethnologe in Ghana: Website of Franz Kröger (most of it in German) with short stories and his experiences in Ghana, particularly among the Bulsa (It is advised not to open this website via BULUK, but through its proper address via the user's provider: http://franzkr.wordpress.com

 Buli: a language of Ghana: Website based on data of the Summer Institute of Linguistics (SIL): classification and comments

 GILLBT (Ghana Institute of Linguistics, Literacy and Bible Translation), Tamale; cf. also B. and N. Schaefer: History of GILLBT's work with the Bulsa people (BULUK 2, p.
 32-33) and GILLBT publications about the Bulsa area or in Buli (BULUK 2, p.
 34)